mddazure/azure-vwan-microhack/README.md

 This will take a few minutes to complete.

 ## Task 2: Add User Defined Routes
-Add  UDRs to the subnet vmSubnet in both Spoke 1 and Spoke 2 VNETs, to direct all traffic to the NVA in nva-vnet.
+We must now add  UDRs to the subnet vmSubnet in both Spoke 1 and Spoke 2 VNETs, to direct all traffic to the NVA in nva-vnet.

 Run this script in Cloud Shell:
-`
+`./add-udrs-scenario5.sh`

+In the portal, verify that a Route table (UDR) named "default-to-nva" has been created, and is associated subnet vmSubnet in both spoke-1-vnet and spoke-2-vnet.

 In the portal search box at the top of the page, search for and select Route tables.